 How to zip files in Linux Terminal

-sudo apt install zip unzip
+sudo apt install zip

 When you are done, run the following command in terminal, to create zip file.